jbo48-sudo/mee4411-turtlebot3-ros2/mee4411_simulation/README.md

 ## Parameters

-These files are copies of those from the [`turtlebo3_fake_node` package](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/tree/9be186fb03d84ed4f293e5c0db71d8c05bbc91f3/turtlebot3_fake_node/param), which have been modified to work in different robot namespaces.
+These files are copies of those from the [`turtlebo3_fake_node` package](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/tree/9be186fb03d84ed4f293e5c0db71d8c05bbc91f3/turtlebot3_fake_node/param), which have been modified to work in different robot namespaces (required for how our simulation is set up).

 - [`param/burger.yaml`](param/burger.yaml): Parameters for TurtleBot3 Burger model.
 - [`param/waffle.yaml`](param/waffle.yaml): Parameters for TurtleBot3 Waffle model.